CoreumFoundation/multichain-auditor/PROPOSAL.md

  [outgoing](./reports-final/outgoing-on-coreum.csv) on Coreum, and [incoming](./reports-final/incoming-on-xrpl.csv) on XRPL
 - the source code used to generate the reports is also included in this GitHub repository

-Note that we have chosen approach with distribution address because we don't want to create 28 Community Pool spend proposals to refund each address separately.
+Note that we have chosen an approach with distribution address because we don't want to create 28 Community Pool spend proposals to refund each address separately.

 **By implementing this proposal, we aim to provide a fair and transparent solution to address the concerns of affected